Thursday, August 29, 2024

 Footnotes:

 We should approach God - at a minimum - with the same awe and mystery we approach the universe itself in all its infinite vastness.
-Not as some sort of object we can dissect to see how it ticks, but as a person and dynamic being of infinite beauty and depth we will never reach the bottom of and we are in total awe of.
+Not as some sort of object we can dissect to see how it ticks, but as a person and dynamic being of infinite beauty and depth, we will never reach the bottom of.
+Gos is an infinitely glorious being we will go through all eternity discovering and should therefore be in total awe of.

 We can know different aspects about God only because He reveals them to us.
-And because God is infinite - and we are not - there is still mystery about what He is like and who He is that we will continually plumb the depths of throughout eternity with ever increasing awe and joy!
-What we now know is only the beginning and a tiny speck of the beauty and wonder of God.
+And because God is infinite - and we are not - there is still mystery about what He is like and who He is that we will continually plumb the depths of throughout eternity with ever-increasing awe and joy!
+What we now know is only the beginning and a tiny speck of the depth, breadth, and width of the beauty and wonder of God.

 Not because he's trying to hide from us but because we are not humble enough for him to reveal himself more fully.
 We only see God clearly to the extent we humbly trust Him.